 Announcement of Results/Notification of Placement: March – May 2022

 *Please note that the interview dates are set by the individual interview locations and may vary depending on location.

-The JET Program application is open once a year for approximately 2 months between late September to mid November.
+The JET Program application is open once a year between late September to mid-November.
 All applications must be submitted during this time via our secure online portal.
 The deadline is final, and no applications will be accepted after it has passed.
 After the deadline, applications are checked for completion and then evaluated.
 Incomplete applications are removed from consideration at this time.
 Regardless of the status of your application, you will receive your interview notification in January.

 Interviews are typically held in late January or early February.
 Interview dates are set independently by each interview location.
 All candidates are required to appear in person at their chosen interview location without exception.
 Interviews at Embassies of Japan outside the U.S. are not possible.
 Remote interviews cannot be accommodated.
 After successfully completing the interview stage, you will hear back about your final result in late March to mid April.